antennapedia/antennapedia.com/src/thick/mc_10_made_to_measure.md

 "You have money."

 "I put it away for my old age.
-Spend it on nice holidays with you.
+Spend it on theater tickets with you.
 Don't spend money on clothes.
 That's for women."

 "Oh?"